Systematic analysis of the mass spectra of triply heavy baryons: Phenomenological methods adopted in this work

 For a definite state of a baryon, its full wave function can be expressed as the direct product of color wave function, flavor wave function and the spatial wave function,

 with

 where $C_{\kappa}$ is expansion coefficients, and $\kappa$ denotes the quantum numbers $\{$$n_{\rho}$, $n_{\lambda}$, $l_{\rho}$, $l_{\lambda}$, $\cdots$ $j$ $\}$.

 For these two equal quarks ($Q_{1}Q_{2}$) in $\Omega_{ccb}$ or $\Omega_{bbc}$, their flavor wave function and color function are symmetric and antisymmetric, respectively.
 The total wave function must be antisymmetric, thus the spatial part should always be symmetric.
 For this double quark system ($Q_{1}Q_{2}$) in the triply baryon, its spin wave function is either antisymmetric singlet($s=0$) or symmetric triplet($s=1$).
 To satisfy the symmetry requirements of spatial part, the orbital part must also be antisymmetric for $s=0$ or symmetric for $s=1$.
 Thus, the total spin $s$ and orbital quantum number $l_{\rho}$ of double quark system should satisfy the condition $(-1)^{s+l_{\rho}} = -1$.
+As for the $\Omega_{ccc}$ and $\Omega_{bbb}$ baryons, in order to fulfill the Pauli principle, there is no S-wave bound state with the total spin and parity $J^{P}=\frac{1}{2}^{+}$.